Tag Archives: Induron coatings

 Novasafe

-Novasafe: A Ceramic NOVALAC Epoxy for Extreme Wastewater Environments
+Introducing Novasafe: A New NOVALAC Epoxy for Rehabilitation of Steel and Concrete in Extreme Wastewater Environments

-By: William Seawell, Induron Protective Coatings Technical Service Manager
+By: William Seawell, Induron Protective Coatings Director of Technical Service

 Portage, MI Tank Rehabilitation Project